Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 Payment method

-If you are filing my mail or courier, you can pay by credit card by completing the Credit Card Payment Form and submitting it with your application.
+If you are filing by mail or courier, you can pay by credit card by completing the Credit Card Payment Form and submitting it with your application.
 You cannot pay by cash or debit card if you are filing your application by mail or courier.

-Return to Top
+Return to Table of Contents

 Section C: What to include when you file your application